Northward-Design/gulp-recipes-es6/recipes/responsive-modern-web/README.md

 - include `lazyload.js`, and `intersection-observer.js` in `src/js/plugins`.
 - WARNING: Do not edit images intended for responsive directly in `src/images` while being watched.
 Copy into folder instead.

-As only one image string can be used per run, for multiple image types:
+As only one type of image string can be used per run, for multiple image types:
 - Copy preferred `.html` image or picture tags from `dist` into the source `.html`.
 - Copy matching preferred Image 'sets' into `src/images/pre-op`.